REV23Docs/rev23-cloudapp-docs/docs/versions/ios.md

 ### Kiosk Exit Change

 The four corner tap sequence to exit Kiosk has been removed and replaced with an Exit button in the top right corner.
-This was based on user feedback that the tap sequence was unnecessary and tedious, potenitally slowing users down if they only have one device.
+This was based on user feedback that the tap sequence was unnecessary and tedious, potentially slowing users down if they only have one device.

 ### Kiosk Polish

 Kiosk has received some visual polish making required fields easier to identify, as well as new ways to exit and start over.

 - The start over button, previously found as a large circular button in the bottom right has been moved to the top left with a clear label as to the intent and match the new Exit button.
-- Required fields are now easier to identify by making them bold and blue with stylized lables.
+- Required fields are now easier to identify by making them bold and blue with stylized labels.
 - Markdown support has been enhanced in Templates by stylizing your headers, bullet points and more.

 #### Additional Changes

 - The ability to select and copy/paste, auto-fill text in the main app has been restored.
-This functionality remains disabled in Kiosk for securit and privacy reasons.
+This functionality remains disabled in Kiosk for security and privacy reasons.
 - Fixed a bug that could cause a crash when opening a user from Security > Users.
 - Signing out of REV23 ID will no longer clear your Portfolio options.
 - You can now create a user without specifying an email address, though this user will not be able to reset a forgotten password.